-Preferred shareholders are entitled to cumulative preferential monthly cash dividends, the amount of which will be fixed by the Board of Directors on an annual basis, subject to a prescribed minimum of 5.50% for the five period commencing December 1, 2019 (previously 5.25%).
-Distributions during the year were at the fixed rate of 7.75% for a total of \$0.7750 per Preferred share.
-Prior to December 1, 2022, Preferred shareholders were entitled to \$0.05625 per Preferred share per month for an annual yield of 6.75%.
-Effective December 1, 2023, Preferred shareholders are entitled \$0.07917 per Preferred share per month for an annual yield of 9.50%.
+Preferred shareholders are entitled to cumulative preferential monthly cash dividends, the amount of which will be fixed by the Board of Directors on an annual basis, subject to a prescribed minimum of 5.5% for the five year period commencing December 1, 2020.
+Effective December 1, 2023, dividends were set at \$0.07708 per Preferred share per month for an annual yield of 9.25% on the Preferred share repayment amount (effective December 1, 2024, \$0.07083 per Preferred share to yield 8.50% per annum).
+Distributions during the year amounted to \$0.9250 per Preferred share.